viafintech/Barzahlen-Ruby/README.md

 }
 ```

-For a full list of all response variables please refer to the [Barzahlen API v2 invalidate slip documentation][api_documentation_invalidate].
+For a full list of all response variables please refer to the [viafintech API v2 invalidate slip documentation][api_documentation_invalidate].

 ### Webhook Handling

-When a slip is paid or expires, a webhook request is issued to the url you provided individually in the slip or in the [Barzahlen Control Center App][control_center_app].
+When a slip is paid or expires, a webhook request is issued to the url you provided individually in the slip or in the [viafintech Control Center App][control_center_app].

-In sandbox mode you can manually trigger a `paid` or `expired` webhook request in the [Barzahlen Control Center App][control_center_app].
+In sandbox mode you can manually trigger a `paid` or `expired` webhook request in the [Control Center App][control_center_app].

 The webhook request is also signed as normal requests to the api with the aforementioned `payment_key`.
 But don't worry about the signature check because this library will take care of it.

 If the signature check is failing a **Barzahlen::Error::SignatureError** is raised.

-For further documentation please refer to the [webhooks Barzahlen API v2 documentation][api_documentation_webhooks].
+For further documentation please refer to the [webhooks viafintech API v2 documentation][api_documentation_webhooks].

 The notification handling is expecting an Object in the following structure: